Change How You Age: Anti-Aging Top 10 For Your 20’s

 What To Do Now To Look Great Now And Slow Down Aging Later

 A person’s twenties are a wonderful time when all is possible, there are no limits, and the future is bright.
-You are never going to age, or resemble those unfortunate older people, who for some inexplicable reason, just don’t get it.
-I remember that time very well, and miss it sometimes, not to mention miss that 26 year old body and energy level.
+You will never age or resemble those unfortunate older people who, for some inexplicable reason, just don’t get it.
+I remember that time very well and miss it sometimes, not to mention miss that 26-year-old body and energy level.

 It is a truism of life that decisions made in your 20’s can change the direction of the rest of your life.
 School choices—higher education or not, choice of majors, finishing vs. dropping out—affect earning potential for the rest of your life.
-Choice of a mate can affect lifelong happiness.
-Having children early, later or not at all—shapes the rest of your life in ways you can only understand after the fact.
-Health choices made in your 20’s and 30’s can reduce or worsen health issues later on—drugs, alcohol, smoking, diet and exercise.
+The choice of a mate can affect lifelong happiness.
+Having children early, later, or not at all—shapes the rest of your life in ways you can only understand after the fact.
+Health choices in your 20’s and 30’s can reduce or worsen health issues later on—drugs, alcohol, smoking, diet, and exercise.
 It is a time in your life that the world is open with possibilities—sometimes overwhelmingly so, but always with choice.
-It is often not until later in life that one realizes that having a choice is really a wonderful gift.
+It is often not until later in life that one realizes that having a choice is a wonderful gift.
 A gift that is best used wisely.

 People age at different rates, sometimes shockingly so.
-My patients who are in their twenties ask me how they can change the course of aging.
-They see family members, parents of their friends and various celebrities who are all of a similar chronologic age, but have very different phenotypic or appearance age.
-Certainly, many celebrities and some everyday people have a fair amount of help in terms of plastic surgery, personal trainers and the money to buy help to repair the evidence of their past mistakes.
-Some do go overboard and have too much or bad plastic surgery, but others seem to age gracefully and well.
+My patients in their twenties ask me how they can change the course of aging.
+They see family members, parents of their friends, and various celebrities who are all of a similar chronologic age but appear different.
+Indeed, many celebrities and some everyday people have a fair amount of help regarding plastic surgery, personal trainers, and the money to buy help to repair the evidence of their past mistakes.
+Some go overboard and have too much or bad plastic surgery, but others age gracefully and well.
 Some aging is out of your control, and we all get old in the end, but you can influence the rate and extent of aging appearance.
 And most importantly, you can exert the most influence if you start early.